Scarabaeus1031/NEXAH/nexah/BUILDING.md

 ## 9. Role of `nexah/`

-The `nexah/` package currently represents:
+The `nexah/` package is evolving into:

-* minimal reusable components
+the minimal executable core of the NEXAH system

+It will contain:

 * field construction
+* signal computation
+* transition modeling
-* basic navigation logic
+* navigation logic

-It is not yet a complete system, but:

-a collection of building blocks for the core loop
+It replaces script-based experimentation with reusable structure

+`NEXAH_CORE/` remains the experimental source space
 ---

 ## 10. Immediate Next Step